MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **time_taken_to_tap_link** - time the user took between viewing message and clicking a link

-- **txp** - indicates if there is a txp type of item associated with the mail that action was taken on, that is, event reservation, flight reservation, etc.
+- **txp** - indicates if there's a txp type of item associated with the mail that action was taken on, that is, event reservation, flight reservation, etc.

 - **type** - document type being opened via link